lgov/MockHTTPinC/docs/apidocs.md

 * `WithCertificateKeyFile(path)`: Path of the PEM-encoded private key file for the server certificate.

 * `WithCertificateFiles(...)`: List of paths to the certificate file(s).
 * `WithCertificateFileArray(paths)`: Array of paths to the certifcate file(s), terminated by a NULL path.
 The certificate files provided by either of these two named parameters will be sent by the server to the client during the SSL handshake.
-For a successful SSL handshake, you'll need to pass the server certificate, and any intermediate CA certificate not trusted by the client.
+For a successful SSL handshake, you'll need to pass the server certificate and any intermediate and root CA certificate not trusted by the client.

 * `WithCertificateFilesPrefix(path_prefix)`: This prefix will be prepended to any path provided to `WithCertificateFiles` or `WithCertificateFileArray`, enables you to use relative paths in these two parameters.

-* `WithOptionalClientCertificate`:
+* `WithOptionalClientCertificate`: Setting this option will make the server ask for a client certificate during the SSL handshake, but the handshake will not fail if the client does not provide a certificate.

-* `WithRequiredClientCertificate`:
+* `WithRequiredClientCertificate`:With this option the server will require that the client provides a client certificate for a successful handhake to happen.

-* `WithSSLv2`: Enable SSLv2, availability and default setting depends on OpenSSL version
+With the next option the server can be configured to only advertize specific versions of SSL and/or TLS.
+If no parameters are expliclity provided, the server advertises SSLv3, TLSv1, TLSv1.1 and TLSv1.2 if supported by the OpenSSL library.

-* `WithSSLv3`: Enable SSLv3, availability and default setting depends on OpenSSL version
+* `WithSSLv2`: Enable SSLv2.
-* `WithTLSv1`: Enable TLSv1, availability and default setting depends on OpenSSL version
+* `WithSSLv3`: Enable SSLv3.
-* `WithTLSv11`: Enable TLSv1.1, availability and default setting depends on OpenSSL version
+* `WithTLSv1`: Enable TLSv1.
-* `WithTLSv12`: Enable TLSv1.2, availability and default setting depends on OpenSSL version
+* `WithTLSv11`: Enable TLSv1.1.

-* `WithSSLCipherSuite` (_not yet implemented_)
+* `WithTLSv12`: Enable TLSv1.2.

 2. Configure the client to use the mock server